neilkidd7d/rabbitmq-tutorial/README.md

 ## Worked Example
  We will use __1__ TopicExchangePublisher and __3__ TopicExchangeSubscribers.

+ __Top Tip__Take a look at your local RabbitMQ pages while this is running.

  The scenario:
  * Subscriber 1 listens for __sony__ and __warner__ messages
  * Subscriber 2 listens for __orchard__ messages